FreeWaveTechnologies/ZumIQ/full-demos/weather-station/README.md

 ##### How to get started:
 ##### Setting up your Windows based computer :
 The following section will grant ZumIQ access to your computer's Wi-Fi connection and configure the correct IP address for connection sharing.
+1. Undock your laptop from its docking station
+2. Connect to your ZumIQ hardware with an Ethernet cable
-1. Connect to a Wi-Fi network
+3. Connect to a Wi-Fi network
-2. Open Network and Sharing Center
+4. Open Network and Sharing Center
-3. Double-click the Wireless Network Connection in use
+5. Double-click the Wireless Network Connection in use
-4. Click Properties then the Sharing tab
+6. Click Properties then the Sharing tab
-5. Click "Allow other network users to connect through this computer's internet connection"
+7. Click "Allow other network users to connect through this computer's internet connection"
-6. Select "Local Area Connection" as the Home networking connection
+8. Select "Local Area Connection" as the Home networking connection
-7. Click OK then Close
+9. Click OK then Close
 ##### Setting up ZumIQ on a FreeWave AppServer or ZumLink Radio

 The following section will setup the ZumIQ environment to run the Weather Station App.